harrilewis/wasm_from_scratch/README.md

 # wasm from scratch
-WebAssembly from .Net can be fiddly.
+.Net to WebAssembly is new for me.
 What is the simplest and cleanest way to have C# code in the browser?
 Some experiments with comments to remind me what is going on.

 .csproj is worth reading - important stuff in there.